sarathkamma/Speed-Breaker-Detection-Using-Hilbert-Transform/README.md

-# Speed-Breaker-Detection-Using-Hilbert-Transform
+# Speed-Breaker-Detection-Using-Hough-Transform

-This MATLAB project is designed to detect speed breakers by analyzing vehicle vibration data using the Hilbert transform.
-By processing vibration signals with the Hilbert transform, this method enables precise identification and characterization of road irregularities such as speed breakers.
+This MATLAB project is designed to detect speed breakers by analyzing vehicle vibration data using the Hough transform.
+By processing vibration signals with the Hough transform, this method enables precise identification and characterization of road irregularities such as speed breakers.

 Key Components
 1. Data Acquisition: Collect vibration signals from the vehicle’s sensors or accelerometers.
-2. Hilbert Transform Application: Utilize MATLAB’s built-in functions to apply the Hilbert transform and extract features from the vibration signals.
+2. Hough Transform Application: Utilize MATLAB’s built-in functions to apply the Hilbert transform and extract features from the vibration signals.
-3. Detection Algorithm: Implement an algorithm to detect speed breakers based on the features derived from the Hilbert transform.
+3. Detection Algorithm: Implement an algorithm to detect speed breakers based on the features derived from the Hough transform.

 Installation and Setup
 MATLAB